Part 1 continued: ChatGPT Snake code

 const boardRef = useRef(null);

-The boardRef is attached to the board later, but the file does not use it for any behavior.
-That is a normal thing to catch when reviewing generated code: the app can work while still carrying unused pieces.
+The boardRef is attached to the board later, but the file doesn't use it for any behavior.
+You catch this kind of thing when reviewing generated code: the app can work while still holding unused pieces.

 Keyboard handling